Are You Sure???

 By Amy Willis

-Psychologist and author Charlan Nemeth joined EconTalk host Russ Roberts this week to talk about her new book, In Defense of Troublemakers, which explores the power of groupthink as well as that of the persistent dissenter.
+Psychologist and author Charlan Nemeth joined EconTalk host Russ Roberts for this episode to talk about her book, In Defense of Troublemakers, which explores the power of groupthink as well as that of the persistent dissenter.
 Lack of authentic conversation and civility in our discourse has been a frequent topic here of late.
 But this week’s guest takes a slightly different turn.
 In some sense, Nemeth is asking for more, not less, debate.
 She looks back somewhat fondly on the volatile summer of 1968, though she may counsel a somewhat gentler approach today.

 Are we closer to or further from the America of 1968?
 What makes us so susceptible to the power of the majority, and are we more or less susceptible today than in previous eras?
-Let’s hear what you have to say about this week’s conversation.

 1- The conversation opens with a discussion of a famous Candid Camera episode from 1962 on the power of conformity.
 Have you ever been in- or observed- a situation like this?
 What happened?
 Nemeth suggests that stunts like this one “work every time.”
 Why?